AdaCore/gnatstudio/docs/users_guide/debugging.rst

   Opens a new window containing the list of threads currently present in the executable as reported by the underlying debugger.
-For each thread, it gives language- and debugger-dependent information such as the internal identifier, name and status.
+For each thread, it gives language- and debugger-dependent information such as the internal identifier, name, and status.
 Refer to the underlying debugger's documentation for more details.
 Like other similar commands, the process being debugged needs to be stopped before using this.
 If not, GPS will display an empty list.